cedesk/cedesk.github.io/index.md

 ## General Concept

-CEDESK is a tool to facilitate co-located collaborative model based conceptual design for space missions and complex systems.
-Multidisciplinary teams of engineers and scientists can use it for working together with a shared parametric model of any type of system.
+CEDESK is a tool to facilitate co-located collaborative model-based conceptual design for complex engineering systems.
+This type of tool is also known as data exchange for concurrent engineering studies.

+Multidisciplinary design teams can use CEDESK to facilitate their work together by building shared parametric models of their system of interest.

 ## Features

-* **conceptual design** - supports the team in iterative design by exchanging data between various disciplines and types of models, and guiding the * iterative process until a the design is consolidated.
+* Conceptual Design - CEDESK supports experts in iterative design by exchanging data between various disciplines and types of models, iterating the design process until a feasible design is consolidated.
-* **shared repository** - storage of system model including it’s history.
+* Shared Repository - CEDESK stores interconnected parametric models and their historical evolution during design studies.
-* **concurrent work** - facilitate synchronization of simultaneous work.
+* Concurrent work - CEDESK facilitates synchronization of simultaneous work.
-* **interactive analytics** (Design Structure Matrix, Multi-Attribute Tradespaces) to support the decision making.

-Each discipline expert uses specific tools to elaborate on aspects or parts of the system.
-These domain specific models can be arbitrary complex and use different specialized tools to work with them, whereas the common system model contains those design parameters through which the parts are interconnected/interdependent.
+* Interactive Analytics - CEDESK supports decision making during design studies with analytic tools such as the Design Structure Matrix for interdependencies and Multi-Attribute Tradespace Exploration.

+o define parts of their system of interest.
+A common system model connects those domain-specific tools through design parameters defining system interdependencies.

-A goal in the development of the data exchange is not to duplicate functionality of engineering tools, but rather interconnect existing ones in a way to provide fast and easy-to-use integration.
+CEDESK does not duplicate the functionality of existing engineering tools, but rather interconnects existing tools to provide fast and easy-to-use integration among engineering disciplines.

 The software is developed at the [Concurrent Engineering Design Laboratory](http://crei.skoltech.ru/space/research/labs/concurrent-engineering-design-laboratory/), which is part of [Space Center](http://crei.skoltech.ru/space/) of [Skolkovo Institute of Science and Technology](https://www.skoltech.ru).